 Aluminum garage doors have enjoyed many of the same advances as steel garage doors—wood-grain embossing and durable finishes are typical.
 Aluminum single-piece tilt-up doors are fairly popular because they are extremely lightweight, will not rust, and are relatively inexpensive—from $400 to $700.
 Unfortunately, aluminum has a major drawback—it’s very easily dented.

-Wood is preferred more for its natural look, affordability, and easy tooling than for its durability.
-Because wood expands and contracts and can warp and crack as it weathers, it demands regular maintenance—repainting or refinishing every couple of years.
+Many people prefer wood for its natural look, affordability, and easy tooling.
+But, because wood expands and contracts and can warp and crack as it weathers, it demands regular maintenance—repainting or refinishing every couple of years.

 The easiest to build and most affordable type of door is a tilt-up wood door.
-In many cases, it can be built right in the driveway by applying a skin of exterior plywood—usually 3/8 inch thick—to a frame of Douglas fir, spruce, or a similar softwood.
-Or, the frame and plywood can be covered with siding to match the house.
+In many cases, a carpenter builds a tilt-up wood door right in the driveway by applying a skin of exterior plywood—usually 3/8 inch thick—to a frame of Douglas fir, spruce, or a similar softwood.
+In some cases, siding that matches the house covers the frame.

 This type of flush construction is quite strong, stable, and affordable.
 For a 16-by-7-foot flush wood door, you can expect to pay from $400 to $700.